-If possible, wait two to three weeks before giving your baby a bottle.
-Because it is easier for a baby to get milk from a bottle than from your breast, she may develop a preference for the bottle.
+If possible, wait 2-3 weeks before giving your baby a bottle.
+Because it is easier for a baby to get milk from a bottle than from your breast, they may develop a preference for the bottle.
 Also, your milk supply will decrease if you do not feed often.
-Allow at least two to three weeks to establish your milk supply before making changes.
+Allow at least 2-3 weeks to establish your milk supply before making changes.

 The longer you are able to breastfeed your baby, the better.
 But also remember that any length of time is beneficial to your baby, even if it’s only a few weeks.

 How Do I Pump and Store Breast Milk?

 You can rent or buy a breast pump to help express your milk.
 Manual pumps cost about $50 and electrical pumps can cost $200 or more.
 The pricier versions include a carrying case and an insulated section for storing milk.
 Many hospitals have pumps for rent so ask your care providers when you deliver your baby.